 In fact, at one point they used it in almost every area of their lives: Home designs, colors, calculating times to marry or have a child, war, and creating unheard-of medical advances for their time.

 … The rulers in ancient China ordered mass book burnings and the executions of scholars to “cleanse” China’s people of its “irrelevant” past.

 (Fact: Book burnings and mass scholar executions have happened more than once in China.
 Each time cutting the cord to the past.
 The last one was less than 100 years ago.)

-It doesn’t follow the popular yet broken Chinese-lineage of Feng Shui.
-Instead, here you will learn your life’s connection with nature…
+It doesn’t follow the popular yet broken Chinese lineage of Feng Shui.
+Instead, here you will learn about your life’s connection with nature…

 from where it all started: The original Mesopotamian natural science.